JoergBrueggmann/Test6/README.md

 # Test6

-Shows how source files of a package that has been obtained from Stackage/Hackage (by stach unpack, as a local copy), and is embedded in an existing project.
+Shows how source files of a package that has been obtained from Stackage/Hackage (by stach unpack, as a local copy), and is embedded in an existing project - with using tarball files.

 ## Use case